Any type

 anyto specific cases where the type is truly unknown. - Do not return

-anytypes from a function as you will lose type safety in the code using that function weakening your type safety. - Instead of
+anytypes from a function, as this weakens type safety in code that uses it. - Instead of

 anyuse@ts-ignoreif you need to silence the compiler.